While this post started off with a focus on children’s literature, it is absolutely a post about all kinds of narrative, for any human audience.

 - Mad Men (which had its roots in a screenplay about “an American picaresque character,” according to Matthew Weiner.
 “By picaresque I don’t mean like Candide… I mean a guy who is making his own future because he has no other options.”)

 Notice that Westerns, Anti-Westerns and Neo-Westerns feature heavily in that list.
 That’s because the West is well-suited to journeys along roads.
 Some scholars say that the genre of road movies are the ‘new picaresque’.

 Lyons points out that the difference between a picaresque story and a more typically heroic one is all about character change:

-Interestingly, children’s literature expert Maria Nikolajeva thinks of children’s literature in terms of ‘quest’ and ‘picaresque’ (rather than in terms of genre):
+Interestingly, children’s literature expert Maria Nikolajeva categorises children’s literature in terms of ‘quest’ and ‘picaresque’ (rather than in terms of genre):